 Accelerated Reader (K – 6)

-During the school closure mandated by the COVID-19 pandemic, Bear Creek is enabling at-home AR testing.
+During the Step Start Plan and while the school is gradually re-opening to on-campus learning, Bear Creek has enabled at-home AR testing.
 Learn how to access this program.

 The Bear Creek School Libraries administer the Accelerated Reader (AR) program.
 The overriding purpose of the AR program is to enhance student literacy.
 AR is a supplemental tool which complements our excellent core reading curriculum.
 Students earn points for taking quizzes on the books they have read.
 AR encourages students to learn to pay attention to what they are reading which is a critical factor in improving comprehension.

 During the school year, as each student earns the necessary points for his or her grade level, a star with his or her name and picture is put up on the AR board in either the Ida Lairson Library or C.E.
 "Ted" Kindel Library as follows:

 Grades K – 2 10 AR points needed

 Grades 3 – 4 25 AR points needed

 Grades 5 – 6 50 AR points needed

 Student achievement in AR is honored at the year-end Lower School and Early Middle School Honors Assemblies.
 Students who earn over 300 AR points in single year will have a book dedicated in their name donated to the school libraries.